mmesiti/cr-documentation/content/tools.md

   [Doxygen special commands](https://www.doxygen.nl/manual/commands.html)
 - Can be used to also generate higher-level ("human") documentation
 - Can be deployed to GiHub/GitLab/Bitbucket Pages

+{nitpick}`If you prefer the look&feel of Sphinx, you can still use Doxygen as a backend and Sphinx through Breathe.`

 ---